-- We have two hours of online Tibetan language class interchanging with one hour of conversation partner class or drill every week.
+- We have online Tibetan language class interchanging with a conversation partner class or drill every day from Monday through Friday.
 Schedules will be set up depending on the time zones of enrolled students, prioritizing morning classes. - Each class begins with a review session.
 Students are drilled and each and every student is invited for active participation, which ensures each student's attention in the class. - Quiz is conducted twice every week for constant assessment of the level in which each student is.
 The following classes are then planned and structured accordingly. - Students are given daily assignments.
 They can request help from conversation partners and homestay families to complete the assignments.
 After assignments are submitted, students get them back the next day with feedback and corrections.
-As the pace of language class is pretty fast, prompt feedback ensures much needed prompt removal of any doubts or confusions to be able to move forward to new chapters. - Teaching assistant is available online from Monday through Friday should the students have any question regarding Tibetan language. - Students take a mid-term exam after a week and a half and a final exam at the end of the course.
+As the pace of language class is pretty fast, prompt feedback ensures much needed prompt removal of any doubts or confusions to be able to move forward to new chapters. - Teaching assistant is available online from Monday through Friday should the students have any question regarding Tibetan language. - Students take a mid-term exam halfway through the course and a final exam at the end of the course.